 The park’s 14 beaches and 100 miles of forested hiking trails provide more gorgeous vistas, and many families return here year after year to enjoy them.

 3. Traverse City

 Best place for couples

-Detour: Vineyards blanket the nearby Old Mission Peninsula, where 10 wineries in 18 miles pour chardonnays and pinot noirs.
-The area has the same microclimate as France's Bordeaux and Italy’s Piedmont regions, and the results are equally lip-smacking.
+Detour: Vineyards blanket the nearby Old Mission Peninsula, where ten wineries in 18 miles pour chardonnays and pinot noirs.
+The area has the same microclimate as France's Bordeaux and Italy’s Piedmont regions, and the results are equally delicious.
 Brys Estate and Peninsula Cellars show how it’s done, with bottles perfect for a beach picnic.

 4. Mackinac Island